Convex-Dev/design/docs/cad/003_encoding/README.md

 `0xBn`

 Where
-- n = a hex value from 2-15
+- n = a hex value from 0-15
 ```

 Applications MAY use byte flags as a efficient single byte value, i.e. the complete value encoding is always exactly one byte.
 For example, the encoding `0xb2` might represent an "unknown" value in ternary logic.

-Values `0xb0` and `0xb1` are already reserved for the two boolean values, though an application MAY repurpose these as single byte values (along with `0x00` and `0x10`) providing these values are not needed for some other purpose.
+Values `0xb0` and `0xb1` are typically used for the two boolean values, though an application MAY repurpose these as single byte values (along with `0x00` and `0x10`) providing these values are not needed for some other purpose.

 Fun Idea: A 1-byte Lisp where `0x10` is an opening paren, `0x00` is a closing paren and `0xb0 - 0xbf` are the allowable tokens.